360netlab/flint/README.md

 flint is a advanced python client for 360 passivedns HTTP API.
 The associated web interface is http://www.passivedns.cn

-## Usage

-1. Email passivedns@360.cn to apply the API_ID & API_KEY
-2. Modify the flint.conf use the API_KEY and API_ID we allocate for you
-3. Copy flint.conf to ~/.flint.conf or /etc/flint.conf

 ## basic rrset query example
 =======